oofdere/TempleLUT/README.md

 # TempleLUT
 Lookup tables using the TempleOS colour scheme, for use in image and video processing software.

+16.png is the original 16-colour scheme used in TempleOS which doesn't cover a lot of the colour spectrum, while 16d.png uses dithering to make colour approximation more accurate, but doesn't look as authentic.
+Pick your poison.

 ## Demo
 ![comparison](https://user-images.githubusercontent.com/43102807/128951220-dadb62bd-1f10-4e50-9f1d-9c527cd9ccdf.png)
 The above image is licensed under CC-BY-SA 4.0 due to the colour wheel having the same license.